 At the time of this review, Fast Camera is a free download; it regularly sells for 99 US cents.

-SuperFast Camera (free)
+SuperFast Camera (free) [No Longer Available]

 If Fast Camera is a little too fast and mind blowing for you, a similar app called SuperFast Camera allows you to choose one of four shooting presets – SuperFast Cam mode, regular camera shooting, Anti-Shake Mode and Time Cam.
 You also get preferences for how you want SuperFast Cam to perform in terms of the number of shots taken before it stops, as well as whether you want picture taking to begin or not after the app is launched.